-87. You allow others to distribute derivative works only under a licence identical to the licence that governs your work.
-For information on all licences, see http://creativecommons.org/about/ licenses/ (accessed September 1, 2009).
+87. You allow others to distribute derivative works only under a license identical to the license that governs your work.
+For information on all licenses, see http://creativecommons.org/about/licenses/ (accessed September 1, 2009).

 88. See, for example, Kelty, "Punt to Culture," 549-554.